sbadillo/sbadillo.github.io/README.md

 ## Procedure:

-1. On **source**, content is written in Markdown or rest in content/ all necessary files to build the site with Pelican are in **source** branch.
+1. On **source**, content is written in Markdown or rest in content/ folder.

+All necessary files to build the site with Pelican are in **source** branch.
 2. git push changes
 3. It's done!
 Travis CI will deploy the site to the **master** branch everytime a push is detected.
 Travis runs pelican and ghp-import.